 - Frequently asked questions

-5 ways to leverage QR Codes in the construction industry
+5 reasons to use QR Codes in construction

-QR Codes in construction can help tackle issues such as maintaining worker training records, tracking employee attendance, assets, and adhering to safety protocols.
+QR Codes in construction can tackle multiple worksite challenges, such as maintaining worker training records, sharing blueprints and documents, checking employee attendance, tracking assets and building materials, and adhering to safety protocols.

-Here are 5 popular ways in which you can leverage QR Codes in construction.
+Here are five of the most popular ways to use QR Codes in construction:

-Here’s how QR Codes can resolve this issue.
-Place a PDF QR Code across various touch points at your construction side.
-When a worker or contractor scans the QR Code, they will be redirected to a PDF of the work procedures.
+🛠️How to do it: You can place a PDF QR Code across various touch points on your construction site.
+When workers or contractors scan the QR Code, they will be redirected to a PDF of the work procedures.

 2. Access and share blueprints

-An architectural plan or blueprint is key to builders, and they are often different for each section of a construction project.
-For instance, the blue print of a building’s first floor might differ from the second floor.
+An architectural plan or blueprint is crucial for builders, and they are often different for each section of a construction project.
+For example, the blueprint of a building’s first floor might differ from that of the second.

-Using dynamic QR Codes in construction sites helps.
-Place QR Codes on building sites or on-site offices for workers or contractors to access, and share blueprints with a scan.
+🛠️How to do it: Place dynamic QR Codes linking to blueprints in a PDF or any other format on building sites or on-site offices so workers or contractors can find and share blueprints with a scan.

-Bonus tip: In the case of sensitive documents use Password protected QR Codes.
-This leads the user to input a password or fill a form before the document is viewed.
+💡Tip: For sensitive documents, use password-protected QR Codes.
+This requires the user to input a password or fill in a form before viewing the document.

-Manually marking the attendance of workers, managers, architects and other construction professionals with standard project management software is not just archaic but also overwhelmingly time-consuming.
+Manually marking the attendance of workers, managers, architects, and other construction professionals using paper records or standard project management software is archaic and time-consuming.

 4. Track assets and prevent theft